Alexandria Construction Accident Attorneys

 OSHA is also responsible for compiling research every year to determine how safe work environments are nationwide.
 Their research shows that the construction industry has one of the highest rates of workplace injury and fatality: about 1 in 5 workplace fatalities occur on a construction site.
 Of those fatalities, OSHA has determined the four most common events that lead to fatalities in the construction injury.
 They call them the “Fatal Four.”

-The “Fatal Four” includes the following workplace accidents:
+The “Fatal Four” are:

 - Falls (38.7%)